Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Seton Hall Pirates Men's Basketball History

 The first tip-off for Seton Hall’s men’s basketball team was in 1903, although with no coach and no arena, the team didn't play again for another five years.
 The "Pirate" became the team mascot in 1931, and in 1936, intrepid professional basketball player John "Honey" Russell took the head coach post and held it for two terms, totaling 18 years.
 Russell created a winning team that convinced Seton Hall to build its first sports arena, Walsh Gymnasium, which still serves as the home for Seton Hall's women's NCAA basketball team on the university’s campus.
-Russell's Pirates appeared in the National Invitational Tournament (NIT) seven times and won the NIT title in 1953.
+Russell's Pirates appeared in the National Invitational Tournament (NIT) seven times and won their first NIT title in 1953.

 The Seton Hall Pirates have made the NCAA Tournament final once, in 1989 when they fell to Michigan in overtime.
 The team has won three conference tournament titles and four regular-season conference championships.
 In total, they’ve made the NCAA Tournament 14 times.
+Across Seton Hall’s 19 total NIT appearances, the Pirates have won twice, in 1953 and 2024.

-Since 1948, 28 Seton Hall Pirates have been drafted into the NBA, including NBA champions Bobby Wanzer, Bob Davies and Andrew Gaze.
+Since 1948, 31 Seton Hall Pirates have been drafted into the NBA, including NBA champions Bobby Wanzer, Bob Davies and Andrew Gaze.
 As a member of the Big East conference since the 1979-80 season, Seton Hall counts among its rivals their fellow "Catholic Seven" universities on the East Coast.

 Seton Hall Pirates Team Info